equinor/radix-platform/public-site/site/guides/getting-started/index.md

 # Onboarding

-Radix team provide onboarding for teams, where we walk through your application and togheter try to find out if Radix is a good fit for you.
-Contact us on [slack](https://equinor.slack.com/archives/C8U7XGGAJ) for more information
+Radix team offer onboarding for teams or projects, where we walk through your application and togheter try to find out if Radix is a good fit for you.
+Contact us on [slack](https://equinor.slack.com/archives/C8U7XGGAJ) for more information.

 # Configure your application